 Carbohydrates

 Carbs are your body’s primary source of energy.
-Without enough carbohydrates, you won’t have enough energy to focus and produce the right amount of intensity during your workout that is needed to give you results.
-Therefore, you want to include complex carbohydrates into your diet and stay away from simple carbohydrates.
+Without enough carbohydrates, you won’t have enough energy to focus and produce the right amount of intensity during your workout to give you results.
+Therefore, you want to include complex carbohydrates in your diet and avoid simple carbohydrates.

 There are four calories in every gram of carbs